Israel, Hamas agree to restore calm in Gaza: Hamas

-GAZA (Reuters) - Hamas said on Saturday it had agreed a truce with Israel in the Gaza Strip, a day after clashes killed an Israeli soldier and four Palestinians along the border.
+GAZA (Reuters) - Hamas said on Saturday it had agreed a truce with Israel in the Gaza Strip, a day after clashes killed an Israeli soldier and four Palestinians along the volatile border.

-Israel’s army declined to comment on the reported ceasefire, but a spokeswoman said there was no known military activity in the area.
-There were no other reports of unrest by Saturday morning.
+The Israeli military declined to comment on the reported ceasefire.
+Israel’s government and army rarely acknowledge ceasefires with Hamas, but a military spokeswoman said civilian life should return to normal in areas next to Gaza.

+In what appeared to be an isolated incident, with no reports of casualties, an Israeli tank fired on a Hamas post in Gaza after Palestinian suspects breached the border fence and entered Israeli territory before retreating back into Gaza, the military said.
+There were no other reports of unrest in the area.

 On Friday, Palestinian gunmen killed an Israeli soldier and the Israeli military launched dozens of strikes that killed four Palestinians, including three Hamas fighters.
 At least 120 Gazans were wounded.